 - In 2013, Minnesota Community Measurement released the results of the nation’s first and largest statewide patient experience survey.
 It included more than 230,000 patient-completed surveys on patient experience of care from 651 clinics around Minnesota.
 It utilized the CG-CAHPS survey, a national standard for objective reporting of patient experience and the results were posted on MNCM’s MN HealthScores website (link to http://www.mnhealthscores.org).
 The next round of results will be released in 2015.

-Regional Health Improvement Collaborative reports on patient experience: Albuquerque, California, Detroit, Iowa, Kansas City, Maine, Massachusetts, Memphis, Minnesota, Seattle, South Central PA, Wisconsin
+Regional Health Improvement Collaborative reports on patient experience: Albuquerque, California, Detroit, Iowa, Maine, Massachusetts, Memphis, Minnesota, Seattle, Health Care Improvement Foundation, Wisconsin

 Cost of Healthcare Services